 In order to ensure their electrical devices don't malfunction during normal operation and cause material damage or injury, manufacturers test their products against a fairly comprehensive amount of standards.
 Those include parameters for structural integrity, electrical safety, fire hazard and flammability, chemical outgassing, noise, vibration and electromagnetic radiation - just to name a few.

 Of course, you can't trust the manufacturers' claims on their own products because they have a vested interested.
 So, in order to be sure that any given product is safe for its intended application, you need to seek verification from an external independent laboratory.

-OSHA requires that all electrical equipment at the workplace carry a certification from a Nationally Recognized Testing Laboratory (NRTL).
-Do not compromize your liability with un-certified products.
-See https://www.osha.gov/dts/otpca/nrtl/nrtlmrk.html
+In fact, OSHA requires all electrical equipment at the workplace to be certified through a Nationally Recognized Testing Laboratory (NRTL).
+Find more information on https://www.osha.gov/dts/otpca/nrtl/nrtlmrk.html

 Dataprobe invests a great deal of time and money to make the best, safest products possible.
-We take great pride in the success of our products and hope you will appreciate the effort we make to build the safest products at the best value.
+Each of our products is UL tested and we take great pride in their success.
+We hope you will appreciate the effort we place in build the safest power supply products at the best value.

 If you have any questions about a specific product or company you can easily check out them and their products at the UL Website.
 There is a handy search form to fill out Here